-The square has a rectangular shape and is delimited to the southwest by the Palladian Basilica and the Bissara Tower, while on the opposite side we can find the Loggia del Capitaniato and the Palazzo del Monte di Pietà, which incorporates the beautiful Church of San Vincenzo.
+The square has a rectangular shape and is delimited to the southwest by the Palladian Basilica and the Bissara Tower, while on the opposite side we can find Loggia del Capitaniato and Palazzo del Monte di Pietà, which incorporates the beautiful Church of San Vincenzo.

 In antiquity, the area of Piazza dei Signori was the site of the Roman forum of Vicetia.
 Later, during the Middle Ages, the area was called Perònio, and was the center of the political, commercial and social life of the city.

 The oldest building in the square is the Bissara Tower (Torre Bissara), built in 1174 at the behest of the Bissara family, next to their palace.
 In the 13th century, the municipality of Vicenza bought both the palace and the tower.
 After escaping the terrible earthquake of January 25, 1348, the tower was raised around the middle of the 15th century, reaching its current height.

 Near the tower, stands the magnificent Basilica Palladiana, designed in 1546 by the great architect Andrea Palladio.
 Built starting with April 1549, the Basilica took a long time to complete.
 In 1614, thirty years after the death of Palladio, the building was finished, with the completion of the facade on Piazza delle Erbe.